inaimathi/langnostic/resources/posts/3d-printing-field-report.md

 #### SCARA printer arms

 These are planar arms like the [MPSCARA](https://www.thingiverse.com/thing:2487048) and [X-SCARA](https://github.com/madl3x/x-scara?utm_source=chatgpt.com) projects.
 They're not full robot arms in my mind because they don't have arbitrary freedom of movement.
-They're more like "CoreXY with a really complicated gantry", but they're generally asymmetrical in construction and in principle you could set a couple of them up in overlapping fashion to make an improvised IDEX.
+They're more like "CoreXY with a really complicated gantry", but they're asymmetrical in construction and in principle you could set a couple of them up in overlapping fashion to make an improvised IDEX.
 I don't know why you _would_.
 But you _could_.

 #### Full DOF Robot Arms